 Healthy Mashed Sweet Potatoes

-I love sweet potatoes at this time of the year and many kids are more into this veggie than say, green ones, since they’re naturally so sweet.
-And by adding in a little coconut milk, you can add some of the healthy fats that our kids need for proper growth and make the texture and mouth-feel of the sweet potatoes that much creamier.
+I love sweet potatoes at this time of the year and many kids are more into this veggie than say, the green ones, since they’re naturally so sweet.
+Plus, by adding in a little coconut milk, you can add in some of the healthy fats that our kids need for proper growth and make the texture of the sweet potatoes that much creamier.

 TIP: This recipe is dairy-free, so it’s suitable for kids with dairy intolerances.